Hövelhof: Geography

 Hövelhof is located in the Senne area, the eastern part of the Westfälische Bucht, approx. 10 km northwest of Paderborn.
 The eastern side of Hövelhof belongs to the Military Training Area Senne.

+The municipality is rich of rivers.
+The Ems, whose springs are adjacent to the north in Stukenbrock, is the largest river that flows through Hövelhof.
+Smaller rivers are the Haustenbach, the Knochenbach, the Krollbach, the Schwarzwasserbach, the Furlbach, the Holtebach, and the Hallerbach.
+Hövelhof features a rare river situation: at the Krollbach bifurcation, the Krollbach separates into two rivers that lead to different streams.